-If you have been struggling with your debts for a while, it may be worth seeking debt advice.
+If you have been struggling with your debts for a while and/or are not expecting your situation to improve in the short-term, you should seek debt advice.
 We can offer debt advice online, or by telephone on 01925 599400.

 You may be able to find a debt solution to help manage your current debts, but you shouldn’t rush into a solution if there’s a chance that your situation could change.
 There are short-term options available if you’re hoping for things to improve.